goperreault/goperreault.github.io/janeswalktour.md

 Is the Franco-Ontario population properly included as part of a historical context in the City of Toronto?

+How does the UOF contribute to building a more inclusive society?

 **Map with Stops**